Elari39/StdGee/README.md

 r.Use(stdgee.ProtectCrossOrigin(cop))
 ```

 This is intentionally optional.
-The core teaching goal of StdGee is still the Go 1.22 routing model.
+The main teaching focus is still the Go 1.22 routing model.

 ## Project Layout